EnZaFe/llm-mas-design-grammar-evolution/code/README.md

 # Code

-This directory will contain the source code developed and used throughout the research presented in the companion paper.
+This directory contains a simplified implementation of the methods described in the companion paper.

+The code is intentionally kept minimal to prioritise clarity and understandability over optimisation or production-level robustness.

 ## Contents

-- **Grammar-based evolutionary algorithm** — Implementation of the grammar-guided genetic programming (GGP) approach used to automatically design LLM-based multi-agent system (MAS) architectures.
+- **repo gbEA** — A simplified implementation of a grammar-based evolutionary algorithm approach for generating LLM-based multi-agent system (MAS) structures.
-- **Multi-agent system framework** — Modules for instantiating, configuring, and executing the LLM-based agents and their communication pipelines.
-- **Evaluation scripts** — Scripts for running the evolved architectures on the target benchmarks and computing performance metrics (e.g., pass@k, execution accuracy).
-- **Utilities** — Helper functions for logging, configuration management, and reproducibility (e.g., seed control, result serialisation).
+- **repo grammar** — A simplified implementation of the grammar part needed to conduct the algorithm.
+- **repo gen phen mapping** — Basic modules for transforming trees (genotype) to code (phenotype).

 ## Requirements

-Dependencies and setup instructions are provided in the top-level `requirements.txt` (or equivalent environment file).
+Dependencies are listed in `requirements.txt`.
 Python ≥ 3.10 is recommended.

+## Notes

+This codebase is not optimised and may contain simplifications compared to the system described in the paper.
+It is intended mainly for transparency, experimentation, and educational purposes.

 ## Running Experiments

-Refer to the individual module docstrings and the paper for a detailed description of the experimental protocol.
+Refer to the the companion paper for details.